FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 - `$rC + $rD` overflows or `> len(STATE[MEM[$rB, 32]])`
 - `$fp == 0` (in the script context)

-Register `$err` will be set to `1` is the slot did not exist, and `0` otherwise.
+Register `$err` will be set to `1` if the slot did not exist, and `0` otherwise.
 If the slot didn't exist, memory is not modified.

 ### `SRDI`: Read storage slot immediate